National Health and Safety Administrator Additional Information

 If I pass the NHSA exam how will my employer know I upgraded my NHSA certification to the most current standard?

-The new NHSA certificate will be valid for a three year period.
-You will receive a wall certificate and wallet card, Evidence of completion will be evident through the introduction of a nationally recognized NHSA logo and certificate with three-year expiry.
+The new NHSA certificate will be valid for a three-year period.
+You will receive a wall certificate and wallet card, a nationally recognized NHSA logo and certificate with three-year expiry.
 These will be key indicators to employers of those who have achieved NHSA certification, meeting the new national standard.

 Are all provinces recognizing this NHSA exam?